 Mrs. Elsie V. Steinle, of 56-H Crescent Road, has been promoted to assistant Variety Store manager and will be in charge of that store when the manager, Joseph L. Rogers, is not on duty.
-She has been em-ployed in the sundry department for the past year and a half.
+She has been employed in the sundry department for the past year and a half.

-"Mrs. Steinle has done excellent work since she has been with us," stated Sulo Laakso, general man-ager of the Greenbelt Consumer Services, Inc., "and we are very glad to be able to reward her with this promotion."
+"Mrs. Steinle has done excellent work since she has been with us," stated Sulo Laakso, general manager of the Greenbelt Consumer Services, Inc., "and we are very glad to be able to reward her with this promotion."
 She will work during the shift when Mr.

-promotion."
+Promotion."
 She will work during the shift when Mr. Rogers is off duty.

 Several other changes also have been made in the personnel of the stores.
-Mrs. Virginia Beck, of 23-K Ridge Road, will take over the position left va-cant by Mrs. Steinle's promotion.
+Mrs. Virginia Beck, of 23-K Ridge Road, will take over the position left vacant by Mrs. Steinle's promotion.

 Miss Beth Powell is on a month's leave of absence.
 She plans to be married in Utah and will return to her duties in the Variety Store about April 15.
-During Miss Powell's absence, Miss Iva Orndorff, of 4-F Fidge Road, is taking over her place in the sun-4-F Ridge Road, is taking over her place in the sundry department.
+During Miss Powell's absence, Miss Iva Orndorff, of A-F Ridge Road, is taking over her place in the sum-4-F Ridge Road, is taking over her place in the sundry department.

-Samuel Rolph, who has been employed in the meat department of the Food Store since May 1938, left recently to open up his own meat market in Washington.
+Samuel Rolph, who has been employed in the meat department of the Food Store since May 1938, left recently to open up his own meat market in Washcently to accept employment with the Eastern Cooperative League in New York City.

 Proctor Twichell, formerly employed in the Variety Store, is now assistant to Robert Buchele, Greenbelt Theater Manager.
-Mr. Twichell was transferred to that position when John M. Pickering resigned recently to accept employment with the Eastern Coop-erative League in New York City.
-Edward F. Forest, an employee of the Greenhills Consumer Services, is spending three weeks here studying the methods employed by the Greenbelt consumers' cooperative.
+Mr. Twichell was transferred to that position when John M. Pickering resigned re-

+Edward F. Forest, an employee of the Greenhills Consumer Services, is spending three weeks here studying the methods employed by the Greenbelt consummers! cooperative.
+He will spend part of his time sumers' cooperative.
 He will spend part of his time in the Variety Store and the other in the Food Store.